 All of these medication types also cause a condition called “Achlorhydria” – A condition where you don’t have acid in your stomach anymore.
 You could also have decreased Achlorhydria – which is a decreased amount of acid in your stomach.

 The side effects of not having acid in your stomach are:

-So the medications that are supposed to treat the symptoms actually ADD TO the problem!
+So, the medications that are supposed to treat the symptoms actually ADD TO the problem!
 They cause the very issues you’re trying to treat!

 Is it too much acid?
 That is more of a sour stomach that can lead to gastritis.
 Probably not…

 Autonomic Nervous System problems and a few other physical conditions that cause low stomach acid include:

 - H-pylori – (a bacteria)

 - Zinc deficiency – this is a very good remedy for ulcers & gastritis